bjornharvold/bearchoke/README.md

 Next, you have to start the bearchoke-frontend application.
 Type the following in a new Terminal / Command Prompt window:

 	$ cd bearchoke-frontend
+	$ npm install (will install all dependencies located in package.json)
 	$ lineman run

 You can verify that it's running by going to http://dev.bearchoke.com:8000 in your browser.
 This is the sample app.
 Enjoy!